-Using other Tokens in MiniCalendars
+Using Ordinary Tokens in MiniCalendars

-•Any token placed before the Minicalendar Marker Token is evaluated exactly as if it were in a separate textbox anywhere else in the GridTemplate.
+•Any token placed before the minicalendar marker token is evaluated exactly as if it were in a separate textbox anywhere else in the GridTemplate.

 However, the second series of tokens (in black), is based on the internal date of the minicalendar.
 With the minicalendar marker [3mc-01] this means that the internal date is based on the month just before the date of DayValue 3 (January 8th 2003).
 Therefore the internal date of the minicalendar is December 1st, 2002 and the second series of tokens is converted to 1/12/2002.